Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ## Grid
 This material always glows for some reason, it could be possible that the glow can be removed but I haven't figured it out.

+Throw it on a sphere and you get some cool swirls.
+Can also be used to make a cool looking eyeball, I've discovered.
 ```typescript
 map.geoMaterials["GridMat"] = {
   shader: "WaterfallMirror",